Photo by Walter Atkins

 From her current tour and album to her latest muscle car, things are looking up for Kandace Springs.

 by CRISTOFER GROSS

 Kandace Springs has always acknowledged those who have contributed to her rise within the jazz world.
 Now the gifted 31-year-old singer-songwriter-musician is putting it on the record.
-While on her current international tour, some time between her two February 22 shows at Costa Mesa's Segerstrom Center and the final April 1 performance in Milan, her fourth Blue Note recording will be released with an A-list thank-you list.
+Though her 2019-2020 international tour, which was to have ended April 1 in Italy, was necessarily cut short due to the COVID-19 pandemic, her fourth Blue Note recording was released on schedule as an A-list thank-you to her main inspirers.

 The Women Who Raised Me spotlights about a dozen singers including Ella Fitzgerald, Billie Holiday, Carmen McCrae, Roberta Flack, Dusty Springfield, Sade, Bonnie Raitt, Lauryn Hill, and, perhaps most importantly, Nina Simone.